tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 4_Building Unsupervised Learning Models/Readme.md

 - DBSCAN is a density-based algorithm that creates clusters based on density and works well with natural, irregular patterns.
 ![DBSCAN](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/DBSCAN.png)

+- A bank wants to detect fraudulent transactions by analyzing customer spending patterns using density-based spatial clustering of applications with noise (DBSCAN).
+Why is DBSCAN a good fit for this analysis?<br/>
+It groups data based on density and can isolate suspicious events.<br/>
+(DBSCAN is useful to cluster dense areas of typical spending behavior while detecting outliers, such as transactions that deviate significantly.
+These outliers can be flagged for further fraud investigation.)

 - What is a core point in DBSCAN?<br/>
 A point with a MINIMUM number of neighbors within its radius.